Application Process

 1. Consultation

-We recommend that you consult the International Office or your departmental coordinator at an early stage.
-This will allow you to clarify any open questions and plan the next steps together.
+We recommend that you consult the International Office or your departmental exchange coordinator at an early stage.
+This will enable you to clarify any questions and plan the next steps together.

 2. Find a suitable internship

 You are responsible for finding an internship yourself.
 Make sure that the internship is relevant to your studies and that you have the necessary language skills.
-You will also find information and links to internship opportunities on our website.
+Information and links to internship opportunities is also available on our website.

-If necessary, discuss with your departmental coordinator whether and how the internship can be integrated into your studies or recognised.
-The Erasmus+ team will be happy to assist you with any organisational questions.
+If necessary, discuss with your departmental exchange coordinator whether and how the internship can be integrated into or recognised towards your studies.
+The Erasmus+ Team will be happy to assist you with any organisational questions.

 4. Submit your application

 Applications are submitted via our online application portal.
 The application form will be activated approximately six weeks before the respective application deadline.
-At the time of application, we require the following documents in PDF format:
+When you apply, we require the following documents in PDF format:

-If you are planning to do an internship after graduating, you can also apply.
+You can also apply if you are planning to do an internship after graduation.
 It is important that you are still enrolled at the time of application and that the internship begins within 12 months of your de-registration.

 5. Feedback on your application

-After the application deadline, we will carefully review all applications.
-You will usually receive feedback by email within four weeks.
+After the application deadline has passed, we will carefully review all of the applications.
+You will usually receive feedback via email within four weeks.

 6. Preparing for your internship abroad

-If your application is approved, we will guide you step by step through the rest of the preparation process and inform you about all the necessary documents and deadlines.
-Have fun abroad!
+If your application for funding is approved, we will guide you step by step through the rest of the preparation process and inform you about all of the necessary documents and deadlines.

 “My deep curiosity about foreign culture, my craving for new interpersonal experiences and the desire to improve my English skills and gain practical experience first-hand motivated me to take the chance and study in a foreign country.”
 (Leona, practical training year, surgical term in South Africa)